Skip to content

 Anti-Slavery & Human Trafficking Statement for 2025

-The Group fully supports the aims of the Act and is opposed to slavery and human trafficking in all its operations and throughout its supply chain.
-The Group will not knowingly support or do business with any organisation involved in slavery or human trafficking.
+H&T fully supports the aims of the Act and is opposed to slavery and human trafficking in all its operations and throughout its supply chain.
+H&T will not knowingly support or do business with any organisation involved in slavery or human trafficking.

 About Our Business

-The Group, through its trading subsidiary Harvey & Thompson Limited, is the UK’s largest pawnbroker and a leading retailer of high quality new and pre-owned jewellery and watches.
-On 8th May 2006, the Group floated on the Alternative Investment Market (AIM).
-Since 2006, the Group has extended its offerings by adding new products and services, expanding its store network, and by developing a complete online service reflecting continuing investment in the business and the communities it serves.
+H&T is the UK’s largest pawnbroker and a leading retailer of new and pre-owned jewellery and watches.
+In recent years, H&T has expanded its offering by introducing new products and services, growing its store network and further developing its online presence, reflecting continued investment in both the business and the communities it serves.

 Our Policies

-The Group has established policies to ensure that we are conducting business in an ethical manner and one which effectively addresses the risk of slavery and human trafficking in our supply chain; these include our Procurement and Vendor Management Policy, our Purchasing Policy and our Supplier Code of Conduct, which provides the principles that the company expects of its suppliers.
+H&T has established policies to ensure that we are conducting business in an ethical manner and one which effectively addresses the risk of slavery and human trafficking in our supply chain.
+These include our Procurement and Vendor Management Policy, our Purchasing Policy and our Supplier Code of Conduct, which provides the principles that the company expects of its suppliers.

 Our Supply Chain

-The Group’s internal teams evaluate products, services and supplies against our existing policies and procedures and, where appropriate, our vendor agreements require the third party to comply with all appropriate legislation.
+H&T’s internal teams evaluate products, services or supplies against our existing policies and procedures and, where appropriate, our vendor agreements require the third party to comply with all applicable legislation.

-This statement was reviewed and approved by the H&T Group PLC board of directors and is reviewed annually.
+This statement was reviewed and approved by the H&T Board of Directors and will be reviewed annually.

 Chris Gillespie